Kerem Demirbay: 1. FC Kaiserslautern

 Although performing well in 2014–15 pre-season games, he moved to 2.
 Bundesliga side 1.
 FC Kaiserslautern on a season long loan to in August 2014.
 There he became a first team regular, starting in 18 matches and being put in another four times.

 Fortuna Düsseldorf

 Returning to Hamburg, he again played pre-season, before signing on a season long loan to Fortuna Düsseldorf on 25 August 2015.

+During his time at Fortuna, Demirbay achieved international notoriety for making a sexist comment against female referee Bibiana Steinhaus, in violation of league rules.
+In November 2015, after being sent off by Steinhaus in a match between Fortuna Düsseldorf and FSV Frankfurt, he told her "women have no place in men's football".
+Demirbay telephoned Steinhaus after the match to apologise.
+As a sanction for his behaviour, he was given a five-game ban and was made to referee a junior league girls' football match.

 1899 Hoffenheim

-In June 2016, Demirbay signed for 1899 Hoffenheim and was handed the number 10 shirt.
+In June 2016, Demirbay signed for 1899 Hoffenheim on a three-year contract for a reported fee of €1,700,000.
+He was handed the number 10 shirt.
 In April 2016, Demirbay scored the all important equalising goal against 1.
 FC Köln that earned the club from Sinsheim their first ever European qualification.

 Bayer Leverkusen

 On 9 May 2019, Bayer Leverkusen announced that Demirbay would end his stint at Hoffenheim, and would move to the BayArena at the start of the summer transfer window in a five-year deal until 30 June 2024.
 Leverkusen reportedly triggered a release clause in Demirbay's Hoffenheim contract by paying a €32 million or €28 million fee, depending on the source.